marcinjahn/technology-notebook/src/docs/technologies/security/oauth2/sender-constraint.md

 Authorization Server with a bunch of information encoded in JWT, most importantly its public key.
 That JWT is called the **DPoP Proof**.
-The proof is signed so that the Authorization Server can verify that the author of the proof knows the private key (why it cares?).
+The proof is signed so that the Authorization Server can verify that the author of the proof knows the private key.
 Once again, the access token will contain a `cnf` claim with the public key of the caller.

 Now, whenever we call the Resource Server, we have to include in the request: